All Products

 Get started

-To create a single-table real-time synchronization task, see Configure a real-time synchronization task (legacy version) and Single-table real-time synchronization task configuration.
+To create a real-time synchronization task for a single table, see Configure a real-time sync task in Data Integration and Configure a real-time sync task in DataStudio (legacy).

-For frequently asked questions about real-time synchronization tasks, see Real-time synchronization.
+For answers to frequently asked questions about real-time synchronization tasks, see FAQ about real-time synchronization.